awesomemotive/easy-digital-downloads/tests/README.md

 Travis-CI Automated Testing
 -----------

 The master branch of Easy Digital Downloads is automatically tested on [travis-ci.org](http://travis-ci.org).
 The image above will show you the latest test's output.
-Travis-CI will also automatically test all new pull requests to make sure they will not break our build.
+Travis-CI will also automatically test all new Pull Requests to make sure they will not break our build.

 Quick Start (For Manual Runs)
 -----------------------------

-Clone the repository.
+	# Clone the repository

-	# Get a copy of EDD
     git clone git://github.com/pippinsplugins/Easy-Digital-Downloads.git
     cd Easy-Digital-Downloads

-    # Download the WP Testing Suite
+    # Download Sunny Ratilal's Adapted WordPress Testing Suite
-	wget -O testsuite.zip https://github.com/nb/wordpress-tests/archive/460b9c4ad9db7eea4710f151851060ae1921ea7c.zip
+	wget -O testsuite.zip https://github.com/sunnyratilal/wordpress-tests/zipball/master

     # Unzip it into vendors
 	unzip testsuite.zip -d travis/vendor
-    cp -r travis/vendor/wordpress-tests-460b9c4ad9db7eea4710f151851060ae1921ea7c travis/vendor/wordpress-tests
+    cp -r tests/vendor/sunnyratilal-WordPress-Tests-* tests/vendor/wordpress-tests

 Copy and edit the WordPress Unit Tests Configuration

-    cp travis/tests/unittests-config.travis.php travis/vendor/wordpress-tests/unittests-config.php
+    cp tests/includes/unittests-config.travis.php tests/vendor/wordpress-tests/unittests-config.php

 Now edit `unittests-config.php` in a code editor.
 Make sure to have an empty database ready (all data will die) and that your path to WordPress is correct.

 Easy Digital Downloads does not need to be in the `wp-content/plugins` directory.
-For example in travis-ci's `.travis.yml` we copy WordPress into `vendor/wordpress`
+For example in Travis-CI's `.travis.yml` we copy WordPress into `vendor/wordpress`

     <?php
     /* Path to the WordPress codebase you'd like to test.
 Add a backslash in the end. */